vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

 In order to make use of the data in numpy/python, we create a unique numpy array for every VTK array defining these components.
 In order to handle these arrays in a manageable fashion (accessible through one python object), we assign each data array to a key/value pair in a (nested) python dictionary of pre-defined structure.
 The following subsections defines the dictionary structure required for centerlines, images, and surfaces.

 Note: The following structure must be reproduced <i> exactly </i> in order to successfully convert a numpy dataset back into VMTK.
 Be sure to include all dictionary components (even if they are empty) and ensure that all keys exactly match the description below / the output from converting VMTK objects to numpy.

 ### Converting VMTK Surface Objects

 The following example demonstrates how to convert a VMTK surface to a numpy array.
 This is handled by the `vmtkscripts.vmtkSurfaceToNumpy()` script which accepts a `Surface` as a input and outputs the nested dictionary of arrays through the `ArrayDict` class attribute.

 The structure of the `ArrayDict` nested dictionary is as follows:

 ```
 ArrayDict
-    ['Points']                   <-- required. is Nx3 array of N vertexes and x, y, z locations
+    ['Points']                   <-- required, is Nx3 array of N vertexes and x, y, z locations
     ['PointData']                <-- required, even if subarrays are empty
-        ['PointDataArray1']      <-- optional (ex.
+        ['PointDataArray1']      <-- optional, (ex.
 MaximumInscribedSphereRadius)
         ['PointDataArray2']      <-- optional
         ...
     ['CellData']                 <-- required
-        ['CellPointIds']         <-- required. is Mx3 array defines cell conectivity to ['Points] Indices
+        ['CellPointIds']         <-- required, is Mx3 array defines cell conectivity to ['Points] Indices
-        ['CellDataArray1']       <-- optional ie. CenterlineTractId
+        ['CellDataArray1']       <-- optional, (ex.
+CenterlineTractId)
         ['CellDataArray2']       <-- optional
         ...
 ```